 If you find a cheaper rate after you’ve booked with a site listed on Hotels Combined, they’ll refund you the difference.
 I love this!
 It’s like Kayak for hotel rooms.
 Click here to search Hotels Combined for Scottsdale Hotel Deals.

-I also suggest looking into Airbnb.
 You can rent a luxury estate with a huge backyard with a resort pool, huge hot tub and blue crystal fire pit for as little as $175 per night.
+My favorite luxury home rentals in Scottsdale, can be found at the The Platinum Experience.

 WHEN TO VISIT SCOTTSDALE